vignitin/jnpr-dpi-reporter/README.md

 ![Kibana-ScriptedField-totalOctets](/images/kibana-ScriptedField-totalOctets.png "Kibana-ScriptedField-totalOctets")

 That's it!
-The visualizations and dashboard in the container should work fine now.
+The visualizations and dashboard in the container should work as expected now.